 - Total Weight: 310 g | 0.74 lbs.

 - Socket Compatibility: Intel LGA 1156 / 1155 / 1150 / 1151

 Thermaltake is primarily known for its gaming PC cases.
 As a matter of fact, they produce some of the best open-air PC cases on the market.
 But they’re also well-recognized for their peripherals and cooling devices – like the Engine 27.

 The Thermaltake Engine 27 is designed in such a way that it looks like a rotating heat sink.
 Instead of traditional plastic fan blades, the fan has forty metallic fin-like blades.
 But the forward-thinking doesn’t stop at the aesthetics.
 The fan uses air dynamic bearings, which means there are no physical bearings to wear out over time.

 The heat sink fins are arranged around the fan so heat is effectively dispersed side-ways.
 While the design may look gnarly, it may encroach on surrounding components and it may not fit your motherboard at all.

 Installing the cooler is a little difficult.
 You have to apply real pressure in order to force it to mount on the CPU bracket.
 The fan retention clips can also be hard to snap and unsnap.
 If you plan on upgrading your CPU anytime soon after installing the cooler, you’re going to have a hard time removing it.

 This is an Intel-only cooler.
-It’s compatible with LGA 1156, 1155, 1150 and 1151 sockets.
+It’s compatible with LGA 1156, 1155, 1150, and 1151 sockets.
 It will cool up to 70W TDP so we do not recommend it for overclocking.
-In terms of scope of delivery, it comes with a mounting bracket as well as pretty decent thermal paste.
+In terms of scope of delivery, it comes with a mounting bracket as well as a pretty decent thermal paste.